TRojaner2013/eyeBOLD/README.md

 - BOLD Account
 - GBIF Account
 - Good and stable internet connection
-- Diskspace (We recommand at least 200 GB, min. should be aroung roughly 120 GB)
+- Diskspace (We recommend at least 200 GB, min. should be around roughly 120 GB)
 - A good book or other stuff to do while running the curation process.
 (Takes several days)

-When we provide some time estimations, these are taken from a machine with 32 GB Ram and a Intel Xeon W-10885M CPU with high-speed fiber internet.
+When we provide some time estimations, these are taken from a machine with 32 GB Ram and an Intel Xeon W-10885M CPU with high-speed fiber internet.

 **Edit constants in common.constant**.
 You will need to edit some constants in order to increase performance (e.g. Number of physical cores).
-You can edit some of the build settings that provide trade-offs between speed/memory/diskspace in common.constants as well.
+You can edit some of the build settings that provide trade-offs between speed/memory/diskspace in common.constants.py as well.
 If your GBIF account is not accepted to the SQL beta, you need to set the respective flag to false.
 Feel free to take a look at the settings and experiment a bit with what works best for you.
 # Setup